FloridaPlayers/Documents/Constitution.md

 Management team.

-### Section 12 – HistorianThe responsibilities of the Historian shall be
+### Section 12 – Historian

-the following:
+The responsibilities of the Historian shall be the following:

 1. To keep a digital and paper archive of all savable content including but not limited to posters, programs etc.
 2. In coordination with the publicist and each individual production’s producer, to ensure that a photo-call takes place for each Florida Players production.